 Self Employment Tax Lawyers in Madison

-Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in Madison, Alabama.
-However, half of your hypothetical self-employment tax liability can be deducted from your income.
+Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in Madison, Wisconsin.
+Nonetheless, half of your hypothetical self-employment tax liability can be deducted from your income.
 This means that you only pay self-employment tax on about 92% of your income, which creates an effective self-employment tax rate of just over 14%.

-If you have any difficulty calculating your self-employment tax liability, an accomplished Madison, Alabama tax attorney would probably have very little trouble helping you figure it out.
-A brilliant lawyer can also give you practical legal advice, which can help you avoid more serious tax law issues in the future, by dealing with them before they become problematic.
+If you have any difficulty calculating your self-employment tax liability, an efficient Madison, Wisconsin tax attorney would likely have very little trouble assisting you figure it out.
+A reliable lawyer can also give you practical legal advice, which can help you avoid more significant tax law issues in the future, by dealing with them before they become problematic.